damianoneill/healthbot/docs/device-health.md

 ## Table View

-When a specific Tile in the Tile view is identified for further investigation, selecting this tile will result on a filter being applied to the Table view, the filter in question is applied to the Table view columns Topic and Keys.
+When a specific Tile is identified for further investigation, selecting it will result on a filter being applied to the Table view’s columns Topic and Keys.
 The Topic filter matches on the Topic name.
 The Keys filter is a composite of a number of different variables.

 ![Table View](assets/health/table-view.png)